stride3d/stride-docs/en/diagnostics/STRDIAG006.md

 ## Solution

-To resolve the warning, increase the accessibility of the Properties set to pulic/internal.
-Or remove the explicit `DataMemberMode.Assign`, this can result in the `DataMemberMode.Content`, if the Property is a non valuetype/string type.
+To resolve the warning, increase the accessibility of the properties set to `public`/`internal`.
+Or remove the explicit `DataMemberMode.Assign`, this can result in the `DataMemberMode.Content`, if the property is a non valuetype/string type.

 ## References